cloudwatt/nix-container-images/README.md

 # Supported NixOS modules

-Currently, the goal is to reuse existing Nixos modules.
-They cannot work out-of-box so only some of them are partially supported.
+Currently, the goal is to reuse existing NixOS modules.
+Since they cannot be used out-of-box (access to `/` for instance), only some of them are partially supported...

 - `users`: create users and groups
 - `nix`: configure Nix
 - `environment.etc`: create files in `/etc`

-# Todos
+# Todos / Limitations

 - Should we try to use NixOS modules?
 - Reduce number of files installed by default